Bandwidth/cluecon-demo/README.md

 Clicking on the cluecon demo application should display application information.
 If you scroll down the page, you should see the "Associated Numbers" tab.
 Click the "+" sign to assign a number to this application.

+Each time this application is ran with a different ngrok url, a new application is created.
+You will need to manually unassign your Bandwidth number from the previous application before assigning the number to the new application

 ## Usage

 ## Known issues